tech-otaku/cloudflare-dns/README.md

 - A double `"` quote *contained* in a Comment [`-C COMMENT`] is replaced with a single `'` quote by the script to avoid the error `{"code":9207,"message":"Request body is invalid."}`.

-- As Cloudflare only allows a maximum Comment [`-C COMMENT`] length of 100 characters, the script truncates them to 97 characters and prepends `...` .
+- As Cloudflare only allows a maximum Comment [`-C COMMENT`] length of 100 characters, the script truncates them to 97 characters and appends `...` .

 ## Authentication